English 370, Spring 2015

-Rather, I only point out that we deploy metaphors in many different and
+Rather, I only point out that we deploy thought-structuring metaphors in many different and

 very important ways in all sorts of contexts and all sorts of places,

-and to suggest that you as citizen as well as student will
+and I thus suggest that you as citizens as well as students will

 be better served in the long run if you can come to see how these hidden

 conceptual metaphors can structure thinking.
-If the metaphors around
+When the metaphors around

-us do in fact impose ways of thinking about many things, wouldn’t
+us do impose ways of thinking about many things, wouldn’t

 we all want to be able to free ourselves from their over-all conceptual